ReLope: KL-Regularized LoRA Probes for Multimodal LLM Routing: Conclusion

 \section{Conclusion}

-This work studies routing in MLLMs and shows that probe-based methods, which are effective in text-only LLMs, degrade substantially in the multimodal setting.
+We study the routing problem in MLLMs and show that probe-based methods, which are effective in text-only LLMs, degrade substantially in the multimodal setting.
 To address this issue, two methods are proposed.
-The Attention Probe aggregates token-level hidden states to enrich the probe input, while ReLope introduces a LoRA adapter with a KL regularizer to learn routing-aware representations.
+The Attention Probe aggregates hidden states through the attention mechanism to enrich the probe input, while ReLope introduces a LoRA adapter with a KL regularizer to learn routing-aware representations.
 Extensive experiments across multiple benchmarks and backbones show consistent improvements over strong baselines.
-In hybrid systems, our proposed methods achieve a better accuracy--cost trade-off, especially under low routing budgets.
 These results highlight the importance of learning a routing-aware probe in MLLMs.
 More broadly, the findings suggest that improving the structure of hidden states is a promising direction for reliable routing in multimodal systems.